Pr-Derrick/ai-anime-gtm/README.md

+## How to Use This Repo

+1. Open this repo in Claude Code
+2. Claude reads CLAUDE.md and CONTEXT.md automatically
+3. Start with scratchpad.md — answer the five questions
+4. Follow README.md step by step
-# AI Anime Drama — Build Guide
+5. First episode script is ready in SCRIPT-EP1.md — publish before building automation# AI Anime Drama — Build Guide

 This is your step-by-step guide for the workshop and beyond.
 Open this file in Claude Code.
 Follow the checkpoints in order.